+These representations allow us to tell apart which subspace each eigenvalue corresponds to.

 \paragraph*{Loop representation} In the loop representation \cite{Temperley_Lieb_1971}, the Hilbert space is spanned by the configurations of non-crossing valence bonds between $L$ vertical strands, and the TL generator $e_i$ acts by contracting together the strands at site $i$ and $i+1$.
 The composition rules of the TL algebra express the fact that lines can be continuously deformed without crossing, and that closed loops contribute a weight $\sqrt{Q}$.
 From there, one can recover the eigenvalues of the anyon chain corresponding to each symmetry sector by assigning a special weight to {\it non-contractible} loops which close around the cylinder \cite{SaleurBauer}, respectively $2\cos \frac{\pi}{5}$ and $2\cos \frac{2\pi}{5}$, which is nothing but the corresponding eigenvalue of $Y$.
 However, the loop model contains significantly more states than the anyonic chain, as the loops carry additional non-local information which is absent in the RSOS representation.
 This brings several difficulties, the first being that the maximum size $L$ that can be reached using exact diagonalization techniques is lower, the second being that it is not obvious at all how to extract from the loop model spectrum the set of eigenvalues which are present in the RSOS one \cite{Vernieranyons}.
 Furthermore, the loop representation leads to a non-Hermitian matrix representation of the Hamiltonian, which also decreases the efficiency of simulations.